What is a Click?

 There is also a huge discrepancy from country to country.
 According to Google Display Benchmarks, New Zealand has a CTR of around 0.87% whereas the UK and US hover around 0.1%, meaning Kiwis click on ads almost nine times as often as Brits or Americans.
 And it’s not just because that’s the trend down under – Australians CTR hovers around 0.2%.

-There is an industry standard way to measure clicks, as well as audits which take place to counteract click fraud.
-The technical details are long and boring, but basically boil down to not allowing multiple clicks from a single ad impression in too short a period.
-This is to try and avoid any technical errors, accidental clicks, as well as counteract click fraud.
-Google explains the process in detail for AdWords here.
+There is an industry-standard way to measure clicks, as well as audits that take place to counteract click fraud.
+The technical details are long and boring, but basically, boil down to not allowing multiple clicks from a single ad impression in too short a period.

 CPC – Cost Per Click